U Investors Have Opportunity to Lead Unity Software Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-25, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Unity Software Inc. ("Unity" or the "Company") (NYSE: U).
+LOS ANGELES, Aug.
+30, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Unity Software Inc. ("Unity" or the "Company") (NYSE: U).

 Class Period: March 5, 2021 – May 10, 2022